YifanQin-ND/YifanQin-ND.github.io/_pages/about.md

 * One of my competition paintings was included in the Hubei Province Art Textbook (China People's Education Press) for Primary School 5th grade students.
 * My favorite sport before high school was table tennis, and in high school I liked to play soccer ball with my friends.
 * I like drawing and writing, things that involve imagination.
+* I like spending time with my friends in GYM.